 - Belicia Cespedes Tells Her Story: How I Became the Youngest CPA at 17 — Belicia writes about how she started high school at 10 and college at 13, and was rewarded with trips to the Cheesecake Factory every time she sat for a section of the CPA exam.
 She tells an inspiring story.

 - How to Become a CPA in 9 Months: Live Under a Rock Like I Did — Charlene Rhinehart shares her heartfelt and advice-filled story of how she used her grit and tenacity (and brains) to study for the CPA exam and pass the tests within nine months.

 - 5 Ways to Fail at the CPA Exam (Like I Did) — Ethan, a senior associate in the audit and assurance department of a regional public accounting firm, offers his candid warning about how NOT to approach the CPA exam, the way he did.
 He’s inspiring, too, in a different sort of way from Belicia and Charlene.

 - The Top 7 CPA Skills — and How to Get Them — A study asked 450 staff-level finance and accounting professionals what they would like to add to their compilation of CPA skills in the next year, and this post discusses their top seven responses.

 CPA salary information

 Of course, we’d be leaving out a big part of the CPA jobs story if we didn’t tell you about salaries.
-Salaries are on the increase for accounting and finance professionals, with base salaries anticipated to rise 3.7 percent in 2017.
-Not only is the CPA an in-demand credential, but those who have it can expect to increase their starting salaries by 5 to 15 percent, according to Robert Half's 2017 Salary Guide for Accounting and Finance.
+Not only is the CPA an in-demand credential, but it can put you a the higher end of the compensation table.

 Job outlook for CPAs